aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/sort-table-data/_index.md

 ---
-title: "Sort list object data in an Excel worksheet"
+title: "Sort ListObject Data in an Excel Worksheet"
 second_title: "Document"
 linktitle: "Sort"
 type: docs
 url: /list-objects/sort-data/
 aliases: [/get-a-list-object-or-table-inside-the-worksheet/,/tables/sort-data/]
-keywords: "Aspose.Cells Cloud, Excel, list object sorting, REST API, sort data, worksheet"
+keywords: "Aspose.Cells Cloud, Excel, list object, sort data, REST API, worksheet"
-description: "Use Aspose.Cells Cloud REST API to sort data in a list object (table) within an Excel worksheet.
-The API is supported by SDKs for many languages, including C#, Java, Python, and more."
+description: "Learn how to sort ListObject (table) data in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
+Includes endpoint, parameters, sample cURL request, and SDK examples."
 weight: 40
 ---

-This REST API sorts a table's data in an Excel worksheet.
+This REST API sorts a table’s data in an Excel worksheet.
+To use this operation, provide the workbook name, worksheet name, and the index of the target ListObject, together with a `dataSorter` JSON body that defines the sorting criteria.

 ## REST API